MohammedTeir/infosec-road/README.md

 ## 2. Core Technical Skills to Develop
 ### 🌐 Networking Fundamentals
-*The essential building blocks for understanding how systems communicate*
+*The essential building blocks for understanding how systems communicate and secure networks*

+- **Network Security Principles**
+  - Defense in depth
+  - Least privilege access
+  - Network segmentation
+  - Zero trust architecture
+  - Security monitoring and logging

 - **OSI Model** - Understand the 7 layers and how they interact
 - **TCP/IP Protocol Suite** - Learn the core protocols that power the internet